 In the 2D-LIF spectrum recorded across the 390–415 cm-1 range of excitation wavenumber (see Figure 2), we can see that there are two vertical strips of activity localised across different ranges of the excitation wavenumber.
 Previous ZEKE work14 has shown that the higher-wavenumber excitation feature at 408 cm-1 in the REMPI/LIF spectrum in Figure 1 is largely associated with exciting 111, while the lower-wavenumber feature corresponds to an overlapped 142/291 pair of transitions, with the 142 transition to slightly lower wavenumber.
 Closer inspection of the 2D-LIF spectrum in Figure 2 (and see later) indicates that indeed the lower-wavenumber vertical strip of activity is largely split into two subsets, separated in excitation wavenumber.
 Those slightly higher in wavenumber are consistent with being associated mainly with 291 and those slightly lower with 142.
 This activity will be discussed as part of the assignments below.
 It will also be noticed that the various bands have different profiles made up from the underlying rotational structure.
 Bands that are associated with a1 levels (such as the m = 0 levels of the D29 vibration) are of a-type, while those of a1 levels (such as the m = 0 levels of the D11 vibration) are of b-type.
 13,16 The band type may not always be obvious in cases of overlapping bands, or when rotationally-dependent interactions occur.

 To identify the position of bands in the 2D-LIF spectrum in Figure 2, we refer to the pair of respective excitation and emission relative wavenumbers, with an assignment being given in terms of the pairs of respective transitions, as has been used by GL.13,16 From these considerations, it is straightforward to identify the most intense bands in the spectrum, and these are in agreement with previous assignments.14,15,16 The band at (399, 424) cm-1 is predominantly from the (291, 291) v = 0 transition; the band at (409, 453) cm-1 is associated predominantly with (111, 111); and the band at (397, 824) cm-1 predominantly with (142, 142).
 Each of these bands contains separate transitions between the respective m = 0 level and the m = 1 level associated with each vibrational state; these cannot be discerned at the present resolution.
 In Figures 3–5 we present DF spectra at positions that correspond to excitation of 00 and those corresponding to the eigenstates dominated by 142, 291 and 111 – noting that the 142 and 291 transitions have overlapped rotational profiles and so their separation is not wholly complete.
-These DF spectra are the equivalent of taking a vertical cut-through the 2D-LIF image; however, these traces were recorded separately by averaging over a greater number of laser shots.
+These DF spectra are the equivalent of taking a vertical cut-through of the 2D-LIF image; however, these traces were recorded separately by averaging over a greater number of laser shots.
 The assignments of most of the relatively intense bands are straightforward and these are given on the figures and will be summarised briefly below.
 Some other more ‘interesting’ assignments will be discussed separately.

 3.4.
 Assignments